This chord diagram shows relationships in terms of switching behaviour among phone brands.

 The circle is split up into 8 brands with the arc length of each group scaled to the current brand’s market share.
 The percentages along the outer rim of the chord Diagram give the share-per-brand.
-This shows that Samsung dominates the installed base with a 41% share, Nokia is a surprising second with 20%, and Apple is third with 13%.
+This shows that Samsung dominates the installed base with a 38% share, Apple is 2nd with 19% and Nokia is 3rd with 16%.

 The chords between the arcs visualize the switching behaviour of the respondents between brands in both directions.
 For example, the big dark blue chord connecting Samsung and Nokia in the lower left section shows the part of respondents that moved from Samsung to Nokia and from Nokia to Samsung.
-Clearly, the figure shows that Nokia has lost its installed base share to Samsung, as 12% of all respondents that used to own a Nokia now own a Samsung.
-At the same time, only 2 % of the Nokia owners previously owned a Samsung.
+The figure shows that Nokia has lost its installed base share to Samsung, as 8.7% of all respondents that used to own a Nokia now own a Samsung.
+At the same time, only 1.2% of the Nokia owners previously owned a Samsung.

-To clarify which brand has been the net gainer, each chord has the colour of the brand that managed to gain more customers from the connected brand than it has lost to this brand.
-With this in mind, we can immediately see that Apple is a true net gainer; all its chords are 'Apple grey'.
+The color of the chord shows which brand has been the net gainer, thus the brand that managed to gain more customers from the connected brand than it has lost to this brand.
+With this in mind, we can see that Apple is a true net gainer; all its chords are 'Apple grey'.
 Even more so, besides the chord to Samsung, all chords at Apple are extremely thin at the other side, thus Apple has lost virtually no customers to other brands except Samsung.

 There are also chords that connect each brand to itself.
 These 'hill-like' chords represent the respondents who did not switch brands, but stayed loyal to their brand.

-Finally, this analysis is but a small piece of the total report based on the yearly Global Mobile Consumer Survey that Deloitte performed.
-Please feel free to contact the team members for more information regarding the complete report and also how you can discuss this with your clients
+These examples are a handful of the interesting facts that can be gained from the study.
+I encourage you to study the chord diagram by yourself to find even more insights and play with the interactive version.
+Finally, this analysis is but a small piece of the total report based on the yearly Global Mobile Consumer Survey - Netherlands Edition that Deloitte performed.
+Please feel free to contact any of the team members for more information or the complete report and also how you can discuss this with your clients.

-Survey Deloitte has created the Global Mobile Consumer Survey – an annual snapshot of the mobile consumer, based on insights from more than 30.000 respondents in more than 20 countries.
-This analysis is based on the Dutch mobile market anno 2013, based on over 2000 respondents from the Netherlands, where this sample is nationally representative.
+Survey Deloitte has carried out the Global Mobile Consumer Survey – an annual snapshot of the mobile consumer, based on insights from more than 37.000 respondents in more than 22 countries.
+This analysis is based on the Dutch mobile market anno 2014, based on over 2000 respondents from the Netherlands, where this sample is nationally representative.
 All research has been undertaken via online research.
-Fieldwork took place between May to June 2013.
+Fieldwork took place between May to June 2014.
 The questions for this survey were written by Deloitte member firms.
 The multinational online research program was managed by Ipsos MORI.

-Project team Stephen Ward (sponsoring partner), Gagandeep Sethi (Project Manager), Frank Korf (Analytics lead), Arseni Storojev, Nadieh Bremer, Jessica Abad Kelly
+Project team Stephen Ward (sponsoring partner), Gagandeep Sethi (Project Manager), Arseni Storojev, Remco Gaykema, Jessica Abad Kelly, Morris Boermann & Nadieh Bremer